2022-2023-M2-NLP-Group-5/twapy/README.md

 2. Run the `download_models.py` script to download two example embedding models.
 3. Run the `run_example.py` script to see that everything is working.
 4. Run the `run_server.sh` (or `runserver.bat`) script to launch the web interface.

+## Custom requirements for us
+Run the command below to install the (possibly) required packages `pip install -r requirements.txt`